zmagyar/kohana-twilio/readme.md

 ** This module is still in development and hasn't been tested.**

 ## Configuration
-Create a twilio.php file in your application's config directory containing your Account SID and Auth Token (available from the dashboard of your Twilio account.
+Create a twilio.php file in your application's config directory containing your Account SID, Auth Token, and from phone number (available from the dashboard of your Twilio account.

 	return array(
 		'default'	=>	array(
+			'from'			=>	'...',
 			'account_sid'	=>	'...',
 			'auth_token'	=>	'...',
 		)